Ike-l/promethius/README.md

 # promethius
-This "game engine" will be the core / underlying technology of a platform i want to build in the future My goals for this and the platform:
+This "game engine" will be the core / underlying technology of a platform i want to build in the future</br>
+My goals for this and the platform:
 * Create and run games
 * Have a non-invasive anti-cheat